build-trust/ockam/documentation/guides/rust/README.md

 their end destination.

-Transport layer security protocols are unable to protect application messages because their protection is limited by the length and duration of the underlying transport connection.
+Transport layer security protocols are unable to protect application messages because their protection is constrained by the length and duration of the underlying transport connection.
 Ockam is a collection of programming libraries (in Rust and Elixir) that make it simple for our applications to guarantee end-to-end integrity, authenticity, and confidentiality of data.